Surprise winner of Kitzbuhel downhill

 The Kitzbuhel track is notoriously difficult with huge jumps, such as the 80-meter Mausefalle not long after the steep start section, and fast, bumpy, technical sections such as the Steilhang.

-High-speed crashes have been a notable feature of the race over the years and are an occupational hazard for the skiers.
+High-speed crashes have been a notable feature of the race over the years.

 "The most important victory for a downhiller is Kitzbuhel because in my opinion it's the most complete race," Austrian legend Franz Klammer, the 1976 Olympic downhill champion, told CNN Sport.